 Many experimental high energy physicists have been trained at experiments in Dubna and Serpukhov.
 Based on this experience, and earlier contacts with CERN, physicists from Slovak Republic were ready for research at CERN when Czechoslovakia joined CERN in 1992 and, after separation, the Slovak Republic became a Member State in its own right in 1993.

 Today, research in high energy physics is carried out mainly at four institutes in Bratislava and Košice, and focuses on the ATLAS and ALICE experiments at the LHC.
+Research groups from Bratislava, which are active in nuclear structure studies, perform their experiments at ISOLDE facility.
 Smaller groups or individuals participate in other collaborations at CERN (NA49, NA57), and in experiments at other accelerator laboratories.